magarena/magarena/launch4j/Readme.txt

 ============

 - default cube (555 cards)
-- all cube (875 cards)
+- all cube (876 cards)

 - renamed the two standard cubes to default and all
 - improved displaying of messages with scroll bar and toggle button + F1 shortcut to show or hide messages
 - improved mana cost images (if already installed, delete symbols folder in Magarena data folder and load images)
 - improved card definition files, they now also contain the image url and cube information
+- improved scoring for unnecessary equips
+- three new AI implementations are available next to the default MiniMax AI : Monte Carlo, Vegas and Random
-- added AI selection in preferences (default is same as MiniMax AI, random AI does random moves)
+- preferred AI can be selected in preferences

 - fixed Lightning Helix, it can now target your own permanents with filter legal targets enabled